For a full day, we suggest a private cruise to Cascais (8 hours cruise)

 As we pass under 25 April's bridge, we start seeing Bugio lighthouse and St Julian's fortress, at the end of the river Tagus and halfway to Cascais bay.

 Usually, we have a NW wind, so we usually go on engines and sails, on the way to Cascais.

 Cascais bay gives a good shelter for fishermen and so is very appreciated for dropping the anchor and have a swim.

 As we stop the engines, lunch is ready to be served.
-We cook very appreciated typical Portuguese food, with starter, dessert and wine.
-No-choice menu (please let us know about any restrictions).
+We cook very appreciated typical Portuguese food, with cheese for starter, Bacalhau à Brás and chocolate cake for dessert.
+Half a bottle of wine per guest.

 After lunch, guests can choose from going ashore or staying on board and enjoy the sunbaths until about 3:30 pm.